Seven extra Marines and a hog

 Why does the trick work?
 After various experiments, I think I've now got a fair picture of what's going on.

 First, here's what I think happens in normal play, which is really all the game is planning for.
 When you trigger enemies in the third room (as the lift comes down to a stop), the game also removes the Marines outside.
 Just after the loading point in the passage leading outside, the game triggers the battle.
-It creates three new Marines - nice and healthy to try to give you a fair chance of keeping them alive (even though the originals may have been damaged or even killed in the Banshee attack).
+It creates three new Marines - nice and healthy to try to give you a fair chance of keeping them alive (even though the originals may've been damaged or even killed in a Banshee attack).
 It scatters bodies around to simulate the loss of four Marines so far, and it also moves the hog into its overturned position (or more precisely, I suspect it removes the original and creates a new one for the overturned position; but it's meant to be the same one of course).

 Now let's consider what happens during your trick.
 When you move through the door on the ground, the game does what it normally does in the section of passage after the loading point.
-It says to itself "If enemies have been triggered in the second room before now, and the outdoor battle hasn't been triggered yet, trigger it."
+It says to itself "If enemies have been triggered in the second room, and the outdoor battle hasn't been triggered yet, trigger it."
 Well, enemies were triggered in the second room, so the game triggers the battle.
 That includes creating three healthy new Marines.
-The game doesn't remove the seven existing Marines, because it's expecting that this would have have been done earlier at a certain place indoors.
+The game doesn't remove the seven existing Marines, because it's expecting that this would've been done earlier at a certain place indoors.
 Crucially though, you never got that far indoors!
 As for the business of an extra hog, well, if you're driving it when the game wants to move it to its overturned position, that's apparently enough for the game to have a hands-off policy, so it's not removed.
 You do still get the overturned one though.